JelleZijlstra/typing-spec/spec/spec.rst

 Terminology
 ^^^^^^^^^^^

-We propose to use the term *protocols* for types supporting structural subtyping.
+The term *protocols* is used for types supporting structural subtyping.
 The reason is that the term *iterator protocol*, for example, is widely understood in the community, and coming up with a new term for this concept in a statically typed context would just create